finos/FDC3/docs/fdc3-compliance.md

 ## Conformance testing

-The FDC3 Standards include a set of [definitions for conformance tests](api/conformance/Conformance-Overview) that may be used to determine if a Desktop Agent API implementation conforms to a particular standard version, to help disambiguate complex parts of the FDC3 Standard and to enable test-driven development of a Desktop Agent implementation.
+The FDC3 Standards include a set of [definitions for conformance tests](api/conformance/Conformance-Overview) that may be used to determine if a Desktop Agent API implementation conforms to a particular Standard version, to help disambiguate complex parts of the FDC3 Standard and to enable test-driven development of a Desktop Agent implementation.

 The current set of tests focus on the Desktop Agent API and the interface to it.
-There are no tests currently defined for the Intents, Context, AppD or Bridging Parts of the FDC3 Standard.
-Hence, conformance for those parts of the Standard must be determined manually.
+Tests are not yet defined for the App Directory API or Bridging API Parts of the FDC3 Standard, hence, conformance to those parts of the Standard must be determined manually.

 :::warning